Cubs' struggles start with offense that is failing to come through

 Zobrist might need to take his own advice after he hit into two of those 4-6-3 double plays Monday, but at least he has an excuse for his .223 overall batting average.
 His average on balls in play (BABIP) is just .235, well below his career .290 mark.

-But not many Cubs can point to that as an excuse -- not when they’re making such light contact.
+Not many Cubs can point to that as an excuse -- not when they’re making such light contact.
 Their team BABIP ranks 29th, but that comes coupled with the 27th-best hard-hit rate in the majors --compared to last season when they finished 13th in BABIP and 18th in hard-hit rate.
 If you’re not hitting the ball hard, hits are less likely to fall in.
 The Arizona Diamondbacks, for example, rank first in the NL in hard-hit rate and second in BABIP behind only the Colorado Rockies.

 “We’re drawing all these walks, seeing all these pitches, at some point, if you’re good, you’re going to start hitting the ball and missing people,” Maddon said.
 “Sometimes we’ve hit the ball and haven’t missed people either.”